 -- David Halperin, Saint Foucault: Towards a Gay Hagiography

-We’ve had a lot of fun putting these episodes together, and we’re excited about the direction that we hope to pursue in the future.
+We’ve had a lot of fun putting these episodes together!
 Because KiQ is but one in a number of projects in each of our lives, we tried to keep time and costs down by shooting all of our episodes locally in North Carolina, where we both currently live.
 Ideally, we’d like to expand to shooting in new places, and we’re hoping that the future of KiQ will allow for that kind of expansion.

 Carrie: My interest in queerness began at fifteen when I first wanted to have a girlfriend and I didn’t have enough words to describe my own ideas and feelings or the way they fit (or didn’t fit) into the world around me.
 I’ve been working with and in scholarly and activist communities in which people think about issues of gender and sexuality ever since then.
 I have found some of those communities within the field of Women’s & Gender Studies, in which I did graduate and undergraduate work, and I’ve found others in personal relationships with people who may or may not identify as existing somewhere on the LGBT spectrum.
 I’m currently involved in doctoral studies in which queerness often emerges as a helpful way to think and learn, and I also help to organize a group for queer / LGBTQIA youth in Greensboro, NC.
 Whereas I’ve been thinking about queerness for my entire adult life, I’ve only been learning about media production for the past few years.
 I’m so excited for the potential of KiQ to spark conversations in all sorts of personal and educational contexts, and I appreciate your taking the time to watch and think about the episodes that Rick and I have put together so far.